 2. The child draws a picture that includes the numbers, objects, and math concepts listed in the math journal prompts.

-You can use the kindergarten math journal prompts below for math activities and/or create activities on your own.
+You can use the kindergarten math journal prompts below or create prompts on your own.
 As you can see, the directions are not rocket science.
 You and your child can take turns thinking up guidelines for the next activity.
 Most children love to be creative, so I am sure there will be some very imaginative guidelines!
 If you have several youngsters, this can be a great group activity to pass away the summer hours.
 The examples I provide are in label or prompt format but you could use kindergarten math journal questions if you prefer.
+This may be a gateway to even more fun math activities.
 I hope you enjoy!

 Here is how to make kindergarten journals from scratch.
 Create a booklet by folding several sheets of blank paper in half together.
 Staple in the middle to hold booklet together or hole punch and run yarn through holes to keep your math journal together.
 The kids can draw on the cover of the journals.
 Then just add directions to the bottom or top of each plain paper page.
 You can suit the math problems to your child’s ability.
 When my kids were first learning their numbers we did a number journal, but you can make it is more challenging and always try to keep it fun!
 Your child should draws a picture that includes the numbers, objects, and math concepts listed in the directions.